 Marc Miller is an award-winning game designer with experience reaching back forty years.
 He playtested John Hill’s original Squad Leader; he once slept overnight in Jim Dunnigan’s office; he (well, his company) published a game by Gary Gygax.
 He designed one of the Europa Series games.
 He once won a Hunt For Red October naval miniatures game refereed by Tom Clancy.
 He designed the best-selling science-fiction role-playing game of all time.
 Marc was the second role-playing game designer inducted into the Adventure Gaming Hall of Fame (Gary Gygax was the first), and his role-playing game Traveller is in the Hall of Fame in its own name.
 Did we mention he was a founding member of the legendary Game Designers’ Workshop?
 Marc lives in Illinois with his wife Darlene (who, by the way, is an industry insider in her own right).

-Alan Patrick is the Resource Manager for the D&D Adventurers League, and can be found taking part in things like fatherhood, paying bills, and cleaning up after a large drool monster (aka: dog).
+Alan Patrick is generally found neck-deep in a multitude of writing projects.
+He was one of the original D&D Adventurers League administrators, and can now be found taking part in things like fatherhood, paying bills, and cleaning up after a large drool monster (aka: dog).
 His family shares living space with an ever-increasing collection of beholder-related paraphernalia in the wilds of central Michigan, and at any given time he may be engaged in a cold war with all things photographic.
-He sometimes writes for other groups, like Frog God Games, Star Trek Adventures, Ghostfire Games, and more.

 Host of GMTips, Story Coach, professional Dungeon Master, DM of Sirens.
 Sirens: Battle of the Bards 5e Campaign and setting thebardbook.com